JosieOnGit/Luniks/Historic Events/Reaching Lúniks/E-Mails.md

 Until then, think we should plan a vacation ourselves to Thórirsant?
 Can't hurt taking a look for ourselves! \
 Petrus Masego.

+### 14-07-31 - ESA hands over spaceship management to Hammerhead
+**To**: 854 recipients \
+**Sender**: internal@esa.eu \
+**Subject**: Announcement of transferral to Hammerhead in Zhuehai

+To all recipients,

+As of today, the ESA has granted over its control centres regarding development of the **ELE corridor** and management of satellites, landers, and the development of **Alkéisa's Ring**, over to **Hammerhead Industries**.

+-- Requires further info regarding history of development towards Lúniks, the closure of Control Geneva for Lúniks and its repurposing back into managing the satellites of Earth and its space systems accordingly.
+Additionally, Control Geneva will pair with Control Lyon for the time being and manage the soon-to-open **ELE Corridor** for commercial travel between Earth and Lúniks.